xrootd/xrootd/README.md

 ## Documentation

-Genral documentation such as configuration reference guides, and user manuals can be found on the XRootD website at http://xrootd.org/docs.html.
+General documentation such as configuration reference guides, and user manuals can be found on the XRootD website at http://xrootd.org/docs.html.

 ## Supported Operating Systems